planetis-m/Course_6001x/README.md

 I rewritten code from the course in [nim lang](http://nim-lang.org/) in order to learn the language better.
 I hope you find it useful too!

+## Week 1
+1. Guess and check for square roots

 ## Problem Set 1
 1. Counting Vowels
 2. Counting Bobs
-..* Solution using slices
+  * Solution using slices
-..* Solution using "fast search" algorithm
+  * Solution using "fast search" algorithm
 3. Alphabetical Substrings
-..* Alternative Solution
+  * Alternative Solution

-## Week 1
-1. Guess and check for square roots

 ## Week 2
 1. Palindrome strings